 Skip To Content

-Collectively, First Nations, Inuit and Métis people in Canada are referred to as Indigenous Peoples.
-Close to 300,000 Indigenous people live in Ontario, including about 70,000 in the city of Toronto.
-The diocesan boundaries also include several First Nations communities, including the Chippewas of Rama and Georgina Island, Mississaugas of Scugog Island, Hiawatha, Alderville, and Curve Lake First Nations.
+The Diocese of Toronto it situated on the territory of the Anishnawbe, the Haudenosaunee and the Wendat nations.
+The diocesan boundaries include several First Nations communities, including the Chippewas of Rama and Georgina Island, Mississaugas of Scugog Island, Hiawatha, Alderville, and Curve Lake First Nations.

 The Diocese supports ministry by, to and for Indigenous peoples in Toronto through Toronto Urban Native Ministry, a FaithWorks ministry partner.